Are you interested in working in the healthcare field but don't want to spend four years earning a bachelor's degree?

 Medical coders read the documents written by the doctors or nurses and apply the appropriate procedure codes, and medical billers assign codes and insurance information and insert them into the billing software.

 Medical coding involves assigning a set of numbers and letters to specific diagnoses, treatments, and diseases for the purpose of billing insurance companies and keeping accurate office records.
 You will mainly use three different reference books to look up these codes: the ICD-10-CM, the ICD-10, and the CPT.

-Medical codes meant to report diagnostic, surgical, and medical services and procedures to doctors and insurance agencies are found in the Current Procedural Terminology (CPT) manual.
+Medical codes meant to report diagnostic and surgical procedures to doctors and insurance agencies are found in the Current Procedural Terminology (CPT) manual.
 You will use CPT codes in conjunction with ICD-10-CM codes as a medical coder or biller.
 You may also be responsible for translating doctors' notes into the appropriate medical codes.